 Aliments ASTA offers highly valued and world-class pork meat products that have earned a reputation for excellence certified by many international organizations.

 Animal Welfare Certification

-Since November 2014, Aliments ASTA has been holding a certification of recognition of the standards of the Recommended Animal Handling Guidelines and Animal Welfare Audit Guide of the American Meat Institute.
+Since November 2014, Aliments ASTA has been holding a certification of recognition of the standards of the Recommended Animal Handling Guidelines and Animal Welfare Audit Guide of the North American Meat Institute.
 An accredited expert of the Professional Animal Auditor Certification Organization (PAACO) conducted the audit.

 This recognition is a continuation of the compliance process of Animal Welfare standards we started in our farms in accordance with the Canadian Animal Welfare standards of the Canadian Quality Assurance program (CQA).
 Our livestock carriers must apply the same compliance process by getting TQA-certified (Transport Quality Assurance) and thus meet the humane treatment of animals requirements.